Lessons from Generalization Error Analysis of Federated Learning: You May Communicate Less Often!: Introduction

-The multi-round interactions with the PS are critical to the FL algorithm.
+The multi-round interactions between clients and PS are critical to the FL algorithm.
 Despite its importance, however, little is known about its effect on the performance of the algorithm.
 In fact, it was shown theoretically~\citep{stich2019local, haddadpour2019local, qin2022faster}, and also observed experimentally therein, that in FL-type algorithms the empirical risk generally decreases with the number of rounds.
-This observation is sometimes over-interpreted and it is believed that more frequent communication of the devices with the PS is generally beneficial for the performance of FL-type algorithms during inference or test phases.
-This belief was partially refuted in a very recent work~\citep{chor2023more} where it was shown that the generalization error may increase with the number of rounds.
-Their result, which is obtained by studying the evolution of a bound on the generalization error that they developed for their setup, relies strongly, however, on the assumed assumptions, named (i) linearity of the considered Bregman divergence loss with respect to the hypothesis, (ii) all the devices are constrained to run an SGD with mini-batch size one at every iteration and (iii) linearity of the aggregated model, set therein to be $\overbar{W}^{(r)} = \big(\sum_{k=1}^K W^{(r)}_k\big)/K$, with respect to the devices' individual models.
-Also, in fact, even for the restricted setting considered therein, the bound on the generalization error that they developed~\citep[Theorem 1]{chor2023more}, which is essentially algebraic in nature, does not exploit fully the distributed architecture of the learning problem.
-Moreover, the dependence on the number of rounds is somewhat buried, at least in part, by decomposing the problem into several virtual one-client SGDs which are inter-dependent among clients and rounds through their initializations.
+However, understanding the effect of the number of rounds on the \textit{true} performance measure, the population risk (or test error), requires study of the evolution as a function of $R$ of the generalization error, which is less amenable to analysis comparatively.
+In a recent work~\citep{chor2023more}, it was shown that, in sharp contrast with the empirical risk, the generalization error may increase with the number of rounds.
+Their result, which is obtained by studying the evolution of a bound on the generalization error that they developed for their setup, relies strongly, however, on the taken assumptions, namely (i) linearity of the considered Bregman divergence loss with respect to the hypothesis, (ii) all the devices are constrained to run an SGD with mini-batch size one at every iteration and (iii) linearity of the aggregated model with respect to the devices' individual models.
+Also, even for the restricted setting considered therein, their bound on the generalization error~\citep[Theorem 1]{chor2023more}, which is essentially algebraic in nature, does not exploit fully the distributed architecture of the learning problem.
+Moreover, the dependence on the number of rounds is somewhat buried, at least in part, by decomposing the problem into several virtual one-client SGDs which are inter-dependent among clients and rounds through their initialization.